solo-io/supergloo/docs/content/setup/installation/community_installation.md

 ![Gloo Mesh Architecture]({{% versioned_link_path fromRoot="/img/gloomesh-3clusters.png" %}})

 You can install Gloo Mesh onto its own cluster and register remote clusters, or you can co-locate Gloo Mesh onto a cluster with a service mesh.
-The former (its own cluster) is the preferred deployment pattern, but for getting started, exploring, or to save resources, you can use the co-located deployment approach.
+The former (giving gloo mesh its own unregistered cluster) is the preferred deployment pattern, but for getting started, exploring, or to save resources, you can use the co-located deployment approach.

 ![Gloo Mesh Architecture]({{% versioned_link_path fromRoot="/img/gloomesh-2clusters.png" %}})